-If you are changing the page size from that defined in the spooled file (e.g. to convert a 13.2×11 inch spooled file to a 11×8.5 inch PDF, suitable for printing on a PC printer), you may need to scale the contents of the spooled file to get the best fit to the new page size and the best possible readability on screen.
+If you are changing the page size from that defined in the spooled file (e.g. to convert a $13.2 \times 11$ inch spooled file to a $11 \times 8.5$ inch PDF, suitable for printing on a PC printer), you may need to scale the contents of the spooled file to get the best fit to the new page size and the best possible readability on screen.

-NONE No scaling is applied.
-CALC If the conditions for COR (Computer Output Reduction) are met, CoolSpools will calculate an appropriate scaling based on the dimensions of the original spooled file, the new page size and any margins requested.
-FITPAGE Irrespective of whether the conditions for COR (Computer Output Reduction) are met, CoolSpools will calculate a scaling factor which will fit the spooled file contents to the paper size and orientation selected on the PAGESIZE parameter.
-Scaling_factor A scaling factor between 00.01 and 99.99, where 1.00 means that no scaling occurs.
+0 NONE No scaling is applied.
+0 CALC If the conditions for COR (Computer Output Reduction) are met, CoolSpools will calculate an appropriate scaling based on the dimensions of the original spooled file, the new page size and any margins requested.
+0 FITPAGE Irrespective of whether the conditions for COR (Computer Output Reduction) are met, CoolSpools will calculate a scaling factor which will fit the spooled file contents to the paper size and orientation selected on the PAGESIZE parameter.
+0 Scaling_facto · 1.00 means that no scaling occurs.
 For example, a scaling of 0.5 will halve the width or length of the spooled file contents and a scaling of 2.0 will double the width or length of the spooled file contents.